 Several of these coins, despite sporting fairly low mintages, are amazingly affordable, even in top condition.

-  CAC.
-Rich lustrous surfaces and a sharp strike with no significant marks.
+Rich lustrous surfaces and a bold strike.

 CAC.
 Blazing mint luster with a faint rose hue.
 The strike is needle-sharp and the incredible surfaces are nearly pristine.
 Only a single coin has graded finer at PCGS.